SUMMARY

 STEP 4: TIMELY

-To be an effective coach, it must be timely, must be feedback on observed situations, and interim measures must be taken immediately.
-Key Outcomes:
+To be an effective coach, one must be timely, provide feedback on observed situations, and take interim measures immediately.

 - Deliberate practice: immediate feedback for actions they want to improve.

-– Positive Actions observed need to be communicated immediately as you want the activity to continue.
+- Positive Actions observed need to be communicated immediately so the activity can continue.

 - Undesired actions or outcomes need an immediate interim measure to mitigate the situation.